 - Please choose a classmate who motivates you and your peers to make our healthcare environment more caring and equitable for patients and healthcare providers.

 The GHHS selection committee, which is comprised of GHHS’ faculty and residents, reviews the nominations and determines the final list of students to be inducted.
 Per GHHS guidelines, this will not be more than 15 percent of the class.
 GHHS inductees are honored in the Gold Humanism Award Ceremony held in the fourth year and at graduation.
 GHHS students may mark the designation on ERAS.

 Distinction in Medical Education

-Distinction in Medical Education (DIME) recognizes students who have taken leadership roles in medical education and have developed and implemented a scholarly project related to the field of medical education.
-DIME is not for all students who teach, but rather it is awarded to those unique individuals who have dedicated significant time to and demonstrated excellence in teaching and/or curriculum development and who have taken a scholarly approach to their work in education.
-Students primarily engaged in teaching must produce scholarly work, evaluate their teaching/education interventions, and describe how they used results to improve their teaching/intervention.
-Education products for teachers may include the development of concept maps, slide sets, resource materials, web-based cases, etc. Learner evaluations provide important evidence of quality if a project is primarily related to teaching.
-You may apply for DIME in your fourth year of medical school and we select recipients based on your application and your meeting DIME criteria.
-A committee within the Institute of Medical Education makes these determinations.
-If you graduate with DIME, we will note this both on your diploma and at the Graduation Achievement Ceremony.
-Program guidelines and a link to the application form are available on the Distinction in Medical Education page.
+Distinction in Medical Education (DIME) recognizes those students who have taken leadership roles in medical education and have developed and implemented a scholarly project related to the field of medical education.
+DIME is not for all students who teach, but rather it is awarded to those unique students who have dedicated significant time to and demonstrated excellence in teaching and/or curriculum development and who have taken a scholarly approach to their work in education.
+Students primarily engaged in teaching are required to produce scholarly work, evaluate their teaching/education interventions, and describe how they used results to improve their teaching/intervention.
+Education products for teachers may include the development of concept maps, slide sets, resource materials, web-based cases, etc. Learner evaluations will provide important evidence of quality if a project is primarily related to teaching.
+Students apply for DIME in their fourth year of medical school.

 Distinction in Research